 Using the right mulch will help you achieve healthy planting in your landscape.
-Whether it is around your beautiful trees and plants, or on the bare soil, garden mulch has significant benefits to your landscaping.
-Any spreadable natural material can be used as mulch.
-However, most homeowners go for black mulch for its many advantages.
+Whether it is around your beautiful trees and plants, or on the bare soil, garden mulch adds significant benefits to your landscaping.
+Any spreadable natural material can be used as mulch; however, most homeowners go for black mulch for its many advantages.

-At John Guire Co., we supply black mulch in Long Branch among other landscaping materials.
+At John Guire Co., we supply black mulch in Long Branch, among many other landscaping materials.
 We also provide our customers with power equipment and professional repair services.

 How is Black Mulch Made?

-Black mulch is either made from organic or synthetic materials.
+Black mulch can be made from either organic or synthetic materials.
 Sometimes color is applied to give it a black look for aesthetic appeal.
 The following are different types of black mulch and how they are achieved:

 - Rock Mulch